My Favourite Broadway: The Leading Ladies

 My Favourite Broadway: The Leading Ladies is a cast live album recorded at Carnegie Hall on September 28, 1998, as part of PBS's Great Performances series.
-The concert, also filmed for television broadcast, featured sixteen female performers—many associated with Broadway musicals—presenting a collection of show tunes either from roles they originated, revived, or interpreted anew.
+The concert, also filmed for television broadcast, featured sixteen female performers, many associated with Broadway musicals, presenting a collection of show tunes either from roles they originated, revived, or interpreted anew.

 Background and content

 Hosted by Julie Andrews, who did not sing in the concert, the event My Favourite Broadway: The Leading Ladies was staged on a Monday night, traditionally a dark night for theaters, allowing for the participation of numerous stars.
 The show was also released in video (VHS/DVD) by Image Entertainment.

 Among the featured performers were Karen Ziemba, Bebe Neuwirth, Lea DeLaria, Faith Prince, Priscilla Lopez, Andrea McArdle, Debra Monk, Nell Carter, Dorothy Loudon, Jennifer Holliday, Elaine Stritch, Linda Eder, Audra McDonald, Marin Mazzie, Judy Kuhn, Patti LuPone, and Betty Buckley.
 Though some of these artists had not originated roles or were not typically billed as leading ladies, the program still showcased a range of musical theater talent.
 According to the liner notes, Paul Gemignani conducted the American Theater Orchestra for the performance.
 The live show raised $50,000 for two AIDS charities.

-The repertoire included iconic numbers such as "Adelaide's Lament" (Faith Prince), "And I Am Telling You I'm Not Going" (Jennifer Holliday), "Tomorrow" (Andrea McArdle), "Everybody's Girl" (Debra Monk), "Fifty Percent" (Dorothy Loudon), and "The Ladies Who Lunch" (Elaine Stritch).
-Other selections included "Nothing" (Priscilla Lopez), "I Can Cook Too" (Lea DeLaria), and a medley of Andrew Lloyd Webber's hits—"Love Changes Everything” (Audra McDonald), "Unexpected Song" (Mazzie), and "I Don't Know How to Love Him" (Judy Kuhn).
+The repertoire included iconic numbers such as "Adelaide's Lament" (Faith Prince), Life Upon The Wicked Stage (Anna Kendrick) "And I Am Telling You I'm Not Going" (Jennifer Holliday), "Tomorrow" (Andrea McArdle), "Everybody's Girl" (Debra Monk), "Fifty Percent" (Dorothy Loudon), and "The Ladies Who Lunch" (Elaine Stritch).
+Other selections included "Nothing" (Priscilla Lopez), "I Can Cook Too" (Lea DeLaria), and a medley of Andrew Lloyd Webber's hits: "Love Changes Everything" (Audra McDonald), "Unexpected Song" (Mazzie), and "I Don't Know How to Love Him" (Judy Kuhn).

 Julie Andrews's introduction emphasized her admiration for legendary Broadway figures such as Mary Martin, Ethel Merman, Gertrude Lawrence, Judy Holliday, and Gwen Verdon.
-However, critics noted that the album did not include appearances by several of Broadway's historically definitive female performers like Gwen Verdon or Angela Lansbury.
-Additionally, some songs and performances were described as unexpected or unusual entries for a compilation focused on musical comedy’s "leading ladies".
+Critics noted that the album did not include appearances by several of Broadway's historically definitive female performers like Gwen Verdon or Angela Lansbury.
+Additionally, some songs and performances were described as unexpected or unusual entries for a compilation focused on musical comedy's "leading ladies".